 There’s nothing worse than knowing you struggle with something but cannot express it or don’t even know why you’re struggling.
 This is often the case when children have learning disorders.
 Know the signs and symptoms of stress and worry in your child.
+Look for gaps between things you KNOW your child can do and what she actually does during homework time or in the classroom.
 Provide encouragement and understanding.

 Please add any strategies that have worked for your child.